 Intake Meeting with the Student Complainant

-Option #1: An individual may share that a sexual misconduct incident occurred (with or without sharing any names or details) but not want the College to do anything at this time.
+Option #1: An individual may share that a sexual misconduct incident occurred (with or without sharing any names or details) but not want the College to investigate or take any action at this time.

 The Complainant may choose an option and change that option at any time regardless of whether an investigation was already underway.

 Augsburg College is guided by the principles of a prompt, fair, and impartial investigation and resolution of a sexual misconduct complaint.
-The College will communicate regularly with the complainant and the respondent striving to complete the investigation and resolution of the complaint in no more than 60 days.
-The standard of evidence used by Augsburg College is the preponderance of evidence (more likely than not) in its investigation and conduct hearing process.
+The College will communicate regularly with the Complainant and the Respondent striving to complete the investigation and resolution of the complaint in no more than 60 days.
+The standard of evidence used by Augsburg College is the preponderance of evidence (more likely than not) in its investigation process.
 Mediation of a sexual misconduct complaint is not appropriate and will not be considered.

-Both the complainant and the respondent will be given the same support, information, and opportunities throughout the process.
-This includes notice of a hearing, the opportunity to present witnesses, and to provide evidence.
-Once a resolution is determined, the College will notify both/all parties of the outcome and the appeal process.
+Both the Complainant and the Respondent will be given the same support, information, and opportunities throughout the process.
+This includes notice of an investigation, the opportunity to present witnesses, and to provide evidence.
+The information shared does not include communications and meetings between the Investigator and the Complainant concerning accommodations or protective measures provided.
+Once a resolution is determined, the College will notify both parties of the outcome and the appeal process.
+Compliance with the Violence Against Women Act and the Campus SaVE Act does not constitute a violation of section 444 of the General Education Provisions Act, commonly known as the Family Educational Rights and Privacy Act (FERPA).

-All sanctions outlined in the College conduct process are available to the hearing officers which include anything from a letter of warning to expulsion.
+All sanctions outlined in the College conduct process are available to the Investigators which include the following: a letter of warning/reprimand, social probation, warning of last chance, eviction, banned from the residence halls or on-campus events, suspension from college, and expulsion.
+See also Section F.

 To provide a fair and supportive process, the following will be used for alleged violations of the Sexual Misconduct Policy.